University of Massachusetts Amherst: Libraries

-The Science and Engineering Library is the other library on campus, and is located in the Lederle Graduate Research Center Lowrise.
-UMass is also home to the DEFA Film Library, the only archive and study collection of East German films outside of Europe, and the Shirley Graham Du Bois Library in the New Africa House.
-The university has several buildings (constructed in the 1960s and 1970s) of importance in the modernist style, including the Murray D. Lincoln Campus Center and Hotel designed by Marcel Breuer, the Southwest Residential Area designed by Hugh Stubbins Jr. of Skidmore, Owings & Merrill, The Fine Arts Center by Kevin Roche, the W.E.B.
-Du Bois Library by Edward Durell Stone, and Warren McGuirk Alumni Stadium by Gordon Bunshaft.
-Many of the older dorms and lecture halls are built in a Georgian Revival style such as French Hall, Fernald Hall, Stockbridge Hall and Flint Laboratory.
+Other buildings and facilities

-The campus facilities underwent extensive renovations during the late 1990s.
-New and newly renovated facilities include student apartment complexes, the Hampshire Dining Commons, a library Learning Commons, a School of Management, an Integrated Science Building, a Nursing Building, a Studio Arts Building, the Combined Heat and Power (CHP) generation facility, a track facility, and a Recreation Center.
-Newly completed construction projects on campus include the new Campus Police Station, the George N. Parks Minuteman Marching Band Building, the Life Sciences Laboratories, and the Integrated Learning Center.
+The university has several buildings (constructed in the 1960s and 1970s) of importance in the modernist style, including the Murray D. Lincoln Campus Center and Hotel designed by Marcel Breuer, the Southwest Residential Area designed by Hugh Stubbins Jr. of Skidmore, Owings & Merrill, The Fine Arts Center by Kevin Roche, the W. E. B. Du Bois Library by Edward Durell Stone, and Warren McGuirk Alumni Stadium by Gordon Bunshaft.
+Many of the older dorms and lecture halls are built in a Georgian Revival style such as French Hall, Fernald Hall, Stockbridge Hall, and Flint Laboratory.

 Residential life

 Residential Life at the University of Massachusetts Amherst is one of the largest on-campus housing systems in the United States.
 Over 14,000 students live in 52 residence halls, while families, staff, and graduate students live in 345 units in two apartment complexes (North Village and Lincoln).
-The fifty-two residence halls and four undergraduate apartment buildings are grouped into seven separate and very different residential areas: Central, Northeast, Orchard Hill, Southwest, Sylvan, North Apartments, and the recently constructed Commonwealth Honors College Residential Community (CHCRC).
-Each possesses its own distinctive characteristics, inspired in part by location, in part by architecture, and in part by the different cultural or academic living/learning programs housed within.
-Each residential area houses classrooms, recreational and social centers, kitchenettes, and cultural centers - in addition to bedrooms, study areas, laundries, television rooms, and dining facilities.
-Each has its own student governing body and is, in effect, a community unto itself.
+The fifty-two residence halls and four undergraduate apartment buildings are grouped into seven separate and different residential areas.

 Located in the central corridor of campus, the Honors Community houses undergraduate members of Commonwealth Honors College.
-In this community, undergraduates, staff, and faculty share an interwoven mix of double, single, suite, and apartment-style living options spread across six halls.
-This area featured a 24-hour full-service cafe during its first year, but it soon became clear that 24-hour operation was not profitable.
-The cafe is closed between 1 a.m. and 7 a.m. during the school year and closed during the summer.
-The community includes assembly and workshop rooms, as well as most Honors College programming and staff offices.